imtapps/django-forms-ext/README.txt

     Django has a comma separated integer field, but not just strings.
     Stupid, I know... we created one for use with strings

+- QuerysetChoiceField

+    When you want to build a select box with a queryset but don't want a model instance when saving, use this thing.

 Views
 =========